 You are probably thinking “Yeah right!”?
 So many teens are bringing in some serious income from blogs.
 Not sure how to get started?
 You can check out my How to Start a Blog post to see how easy it is.
 (BTW’s Mom, a blog might be the side income answer you’ve been looking for too!)
 They can blog about literally anything!
 If they are particularly talented in a certain area like crafts or tech stuff or fashion/beauty or anything else, they can share that knowledge through a blog.
 Once the blog is up and running and getting good traffic, they can join advertiser networks to get sponsored posts and earn even more!
 You can also check out Eva at Teens Got Cents (she is a super awesome teen blogger and influencer!).

 I bet you thought Pinterest was just for women to find cool recipes and cute decoration ideas right?
 Well, it IS used for that, BUT, did you know that most of those pins that you click on are actually making money for the person who made/pinned them?
 Pinterest is one of the best search engines around.
 I prefer it over Google!
 I started using it as a money-maker for just over a month (and I’m still learning the tips and tricks of the trade) but have already racked up over $75!!
 You can follow me on Pinterest (which is actually a combined account for both of my blogs) and see some of the stuff I’ve pinned.
 But how do you make money from it?
 You sign up for the affiliate program ShopStyleCollective, then pin stuff from that account or create custom pins using your unique affiliate URL.
 Each time someone clicks on your pin, you earn a little $$.
 Now, this isn’t a huge, overnight millionaire kind of side hustle, but over time it can begin to build momentum.
-If you are seriously interested in learning more you can check out Christina Roots tutorial or one of the courses from Moms Make Cents.
+If you are seriously interested in learning more you can check out How to Become a Profitable Pinner which goes a little more in detail about Pinterest affiliate marketing.

 Easy-peasy right?
 Well, it may be a little difficult getting started but once you do, the momentum (and money) will encourage and entice them to want to earn more!
 I’ve got my daughter all over the Pinterest thing and she gets up every morning to check her earnings.
 She’s been doing it (honestly a bit half-arse) for almost a month and is averaging about 15 cents each day.
 But the more pins she creates and shares, her daily earnings increase.
 I’m certain by this time next year, she’ll be doing very well – in addition to the other side hustles I’ve got her doing.
 I just really want her to know that she has options for earning money.
 All too often I see young women struggling to put food on the table because they can’t “get a job.”
 The truth is that the hustle IS out there if you are willing to try it.
 For teens, this could mean a car that Mom and Dad don’t have to pay for or extra money for college (or to live off of during college).